alonrbar/easy-template-x/README.md

 ## Limitations

 Iterating table rows is currently not supported.
+Feel free to write your own plugin for that ;)

 ## Changelog